 Diabetic retinopathy occurs when blood vessels in the eyes are damaged due to diabetes.
 Major blood vessels lie in front of the retina (which is located in the back of the eye), and if damaged, scar tissues could grow and fluid or blood leakage could occur.
 The retina's ability to detect and transmit images to the brain will be affected by the leakage and could cause complete loss of vision.
-If new blood vessels form in attempt to replace the old ones and damage the retina and create more bleeding, a retinal detachment could consequently cause vision loss.
-Diabetic retinopathy may also cause cataracts.
+If new blood vessels form in attempt to replace the old ones and damage the retina and create more bleeding, a retinal detachment1 could consequently cause vision loss.
+Diabetic retinopathy2 may also cause cataracts3.

 In the early stages of diabetic retinopathy, there are typically no symptoms.
 However, as the disease progresses, patients may report seeing floating debris (floaters) in the eyes.
 Double vision and difficulty to read could also occur.
 When sight begins to become impaired, the stage of proliferative retinopathy (bleeding of abnormal blood vessels into the eye) can occur.